MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Get-VMAssignableDevice.md

 # Get-VMAssignableDevice

 ## SYNOPSIS
-Retrieves information about the assignable devices from a specific virtual machine.
+Retrieves information about the assignable device from a specific virtual machine.

 ## SYNTAX